Publish or Perish Citations

 AI, Science & Engineering

-I am a Professor of Behavioural Science at the University of Birmingham, Fellow at the Alan Turing Institute, and Fellow at the Warwick Manufacturing Group.
+I am a Professor of Behavioural Science at the University of Birmingham, Fellow at the Alan Turing Institute, and Fellow at the Warwick Manufacturing Group (WMG).
 I studied Economics at the University of Missouri Kansas City (US) and the University of Innsbruck (Austria).
 I hold a Ph.D. in Economics and Social Sciences.
-Before coming to Warwick Manufacturing Group, I worked as a postdoctoral research fellow in the University of Innsbruck (Austria), the University of Bonn (Germany), Humboldt-Universität zu Berlin (Germany), Columbia University in New York (USA) and the Department of Economics at the University of Warwick (UK).
+Before coming to Birmingham, I worked as a postdoctoral research fellow Columbia University in New York (USA), the University of Bonn (Germany), Humboldt-Universität zu Berlin (Germany), the University of Innsbruck (Austria), and the Department of Economics at the University of Warwick (UK).
 I also held positions of the Leverhulme Research Fellow, Research Assistant Professor, and Research Senior Lecturer in the Department of Economics at the University of Sheffield and worked as an Associate Professor of Decision Science and Service Systems at WMG (University of Warwick).
 In November 2017 I was awarded ESRC-Turing Fellowship by the Economic and Social Research Council (ESRC) and the Alan Turing Institute (Turing).
 Together with Professor Karen Yeung and Professor Andrew Howes I lead Responsible AI Network at the University of Birmingham.
 I am also Turing University Lead for the University of Birmingham and Lead for Behavioural Data Science at the Alan Turing Institute.